 The board of trustees is responsible for monitoring attendance figures for all schools in the Trust on at least a termly basis.
 It holds the Headteacher to account for the implementation of this policy.

-The name of our linked Trustee with responsibility for monitoring attendance is Keith Bobbin
+The names of our linked Trustees with responsibility for monitoring attendance are: